kursatfndk/PythonLearningJourney/Day1/README.md

 ### PEP8 Python Standards:
 - **Boolean Values:** Written as True/False.

-### Conditional Statements and Function Usage:
-- An example to print "porn" if the age is over 18, otherwise print "apple," using a function named `sex`.

 ### Working on Sample Code:
 - I wrote sample code containing user information.
 It includes username, password, age, and gender checks.
 - I added an example using the `get_gender` function to print the gender.